1BR: Production

 During the early stages of production, the film's offices were victim of the Skirball Fire in 2017, and were forced to use producer Alok Mishra's home in the San Fernando Valley as the base of operations during filming.
 The outside exteriors of the apartments were used on-location in Los Angeles, with the indoor scenes being shot on a soundstage.

 Release

 The film premiered at Fantasia International Film Festival on July 18, 2019.
-The film had a limited theatrical and VOD release on April 24, 2020, before beginning to stream on Netflix on August 28.
+The film had a limited theatrical release and VOD release on April 24, 2020, before beginning to stream on Netflix on August 28.

-Over its first week of release on Netflix the film was among the top 5 most-streamed films, reaching #1 in the film section of the site.
+Over its first week of release on Netflix, the film was among the top five most-streamed films, reaching number one in the film section of the site.